BardenB/IronList/README.md

 ## Data file selection and configuration

-The program chooses a data file using the following precedence:
+IronList chooses a data file using the following precedence:

 1. The program uses a persisted defaulted file path (created by the program on first run or set with `--set-default`).
     - Preferred: `$HOME/.ironlist_default` (the user's home directory).
     - Fallback: `./.ironlist_default` in the current working directory.
-2. If no persisted default exists the program prompts you to enter one interactively and saves it.
+2. If no persisted default exists the program prompts you to enter one and saves it.
-2. If you pass `-f/--file <PATH>` and that path exists at startup, it is used.
+3. If you pass `-f/--file <PATH>` and that path exists at startup, it is used.

 Commands to manage the saved default:
 - `--set-default <PATH>` — saves the provided path and exits.
 If the path does not exist the program prompts to create it.